AHamamd150/MLscanner/README.md

-# Scanner package that use Machine learning models to scan over theoretical HEP models free parameters.
+Scanner package that use Machine learning models to scan over theoretical HEP models free parameters based on [arXiv:2207.09959 [hep-ph]](https://arxiv.org/abs/2207.09959).
 The package uses SPheno to calculate the physical observables and link the output to HiggsBounds and HiggsSignals programs.